 If a MPA attendee or participant, in either real or virtual space, engages in inappropriate, harassing, abusive or destructive behavior or language, a member of MPA’s Council or a representative appointed by the Council will determine and carry out the appropriate course of action, including warning the offender, expulsion from the convention with no refund and/or banning the offender from future MPA events and activities.

-You may also seek assistance from any of the following:
+For issues when we are in person at the Palmer House, you may also seek assistance from any of the following:

 Palmer House Security: (312) 726-7599